Alberto Barroso Campos

 Alberto Barroso Campos (born 4 June 1996) is a Spanish tennis player.

-Barroso Campos has a career high ATP singles ranking of world No. 316 achieved on 5 August 2024.
-He also has a career high doubles ranking of No. 225 achieved on 12 September 2022.
+Barroso Campos has a career high ATP singles ranking of world No. 316 achieved on 5 August 2024 and a career high doubles ranking of No. 202 achieved on 5 January 2026.

-Barroso Campos has won 1 ATP Challenger doubles title at the 2023 Copa Sevilla with Pedro Martínez.

 Barroso Campos played college tennis at South Florida.

+Career

+Barroso Campos won his maiden ATP Challenger doubles title at the 2023 Copa Sevilla with Pedro Martínez.

+In 2025 he won his third doubles title for the season the 2025 Athens Challenger with Michael Geerts.